influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

     - Select **Run** to show the results of each cell and write it to the specified output bucket.

 {{% warn %}}
-If your cell contains a custom script that uses any output function to write data to InfluxDB (the to() function) or send it to a 3rd party service, clicking Preview will write data.
+If your cell contains a custom script that uses any output function to write data to InfluxDB (for example, the `to()` function) or sends data to a 3rd party service, clicking Preview will write data.
 {{% /warn %}}

 ### Add a pass-through cell